 5 In this table, only the most severe outcome for a case is included; numbers of hospitalizations and ICU admissions could therefore decline over time, if a person counted in one of those columns moves to a more severe outcome.
+Influenza outcome data are continuously entered and cleaned.
+Past-week data may be modified.

 6 There were no reported cases of influenza during the 2020-2021 season.